Video of Saudi/Israeli nuclear attack on Yemen

 Russian PM Dmitry Medvedev told German media that sending foreign troops into Syria could unleash “yet another war on Earth.”
 The warning follows increasingly aggressive statements made by Saudi Arabia and Turkey amid Bashar Assad’s gains in Aleppo.

 “All sides must be compelled to sit at the negotiating table, instead of unleashing yet another war on Earth,” Medvedev told Germany’s Handelsblatt newspaper.
-“Any kinds of land operations, as a rule, lead to a permanent war.
+“Any kinds of land operations, as a rule, lead to permanent war.
 Look at what’s happened in Afghanistan and a number of other countries.
 I am not even going to bring up poor Libya.”

 The PM was commenting on recent statements from Saudi Arabia claiming that it was ready to send ground troops to Syria, should Washington lead the way.